Qubasa/msf-remote-console/README.md

 # How do I install it ?
 First you must have metasploit installed.
-If you cant use the installer because you have no graphical environment or whatever use this guide from rapid7: [Setting Up a Metasploit Development Environment](https://github.com/rapid7/metasploit-framework/wiki/Setting-Up-a-Metasploit-Development-Environment).
+If you can't use the installer because you have no graphical environment or whatever use this guide from rapid7: [Setting Up a Metasploit Development Environment](https://github.com/rapid7/metasploit-framework/wiki/Setting-Up-a-Metasploit-Development-Environment).
 This will install all needed dependencies:
 ```
 git clone https://github.com/allfro/pymetasploit.git pymetasploit